port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 <br/><br/>

-Now that the <PortTooltip id="blueprint">blueprints</PortTooltip> are related, we need to assign the relevant Jira issues to each of our services.
+Now that the <PortTooltip id="blueprint">blueprints</PortTooltip> are related, we need to assign the relevant Jira Issues to each of our services.
 This can be done by adding some mapping logic.
 Go to your [data sources page](https://app.getport.io/dev-portal/data-sources), and click on your Jira integration:

 <img src='/img/guides/jiraIntegrationDataSources.png' border='1px' />
 <br/><br/>